JazzBrown1/unicode-formatter/README.md

 Format your text with Unicode characters.

-Unicode-formatted converts your text into the different styles supported in the unicode character set.
+Unicode-formatter converts your text into the different styles supported in the unicode character set.

 normal:abc